adessoSE/ssjs-webpack/README.md

 ## Configuration
 You can configure the project in `/ssjs.config.js`.
 ### package
 Setting `package: true` will create a Package for the SFMC package manager.
-The package contains a Cloudpage Collection and a single JSON Code Resource, with the transpiled code.
+The package contains a Cloudpage Collection and a single JSON Code Resource or landingpage (if html loader was used).
 This option is useful for deployments, after the code has been tested.\
 **default: false**
 ### html
 Setting `html: true` will wrap the transpiled js in a sfmc compatible html.